No Excuses! - A Documentary on Quality Physical Education

 EFFECTIVE TEACHING STRATEGIES

 Be Smart, Exercise Your Heart: Exercise Effects on Brain and Cognition.
 "An emerging body of multidisciplinary literature has documented the beneficial influence of physical activity engendered through aerobic exercise on selective aspects of brain function.
 Human and non-human animal studies have shown that aerobic exercise can improve a number of aspects of cognition and performance.
-This article examines the positive effects of aerobic physical activity on cognition and brain function, at the molecular, cellular, systems and behavioral levels.
-A growing number of studies support the idea that physical exercise is a lifestyle factor that might lead to increased physical and mental health throughout life."
+This article examines the positive effects of aerobic physical activity on cognition and brain function, a the molecular, cellular, systems and behavioral levels."

 Before-School Running/Walking club: Effects on Student On-Task Behavior.
 "Results provide evidence for the positive impact of before-school PA programs on children's classroom behavior and readiness to learn.
 Such programs do not take time away from academics and may be an attractive option for schools."